Chaos-Assisted Long-Range Tunneling for Quantum Simulation

-The simplest way to determine the effective spectrum is to start from the full exact spectrum (obtained numerically for instance) and to choose the $N$ most relevant energies.
-The natural choice is to select energies associated with eigenstates with the largest projection on the regular subspace.
-In {\it mixed lattices}, this procedure gives systematic discontinuities in the effective band, coming from accidental degeneracies between a regular $\ket{\beta_\text{reg}}$ and a chaotic state $\ket{\beta_\text{ch}}$.
-Close to such avoided crossings, the branch giving the effective regular energy suddenly changes, resulting in a sharp discontinuity of $\varepsilon_\text{reg}^\text{eff}(\beta)$ (see Fig.~\ref{fig:crossing}).
-These sharp discontinuities cause, from property of the Fourier transform in Eq.~\eqref{eq:tneff}, a long-range decay of the effective coupling term $t_n^\text{eff}\sim 1/n$ (see Fig.~\ref{fig:coupling_analytical}).
+The simplest way to determine the effective spectrum is to choose the $N$ most relevant energies in the full exact spectrum.
+The natural choice is to select energies of eigenstates with the largest projection on the regular subspace.
+In {\it mixed lattices}, this gives systematic discontinuities in the effective band, due to accidental degeneracies between a regular $\ket{\beta_\text{reg}}$ and a chaotic state $\ket{\beta_\text{ch}}$.
+Close to such avoided crossings, the branch giving the effective regular energy changes, giving a sharp discontinuity of $\varepsilon_\text{reg}^\text{eff}(\beta)$ (see Fig.~\ref{fig:crossing}).
+These discontinuities cause, from the Fourier transform in \eqref{eq:tneff}, a long-range decay of the effective coupling term $t_n^\text{eff}\sim 1/n$ (see Fig.~\ref{fig:coupling_analytical}).